birdbrainswagtrain/dredark/.github/ISSUE_TEMPLATE/bug_report.md

 *Please describe the bug in as much detail as you can.
 What happens, and how does that differ from what you expect to happen?
 Include the steps that someone could take to reproduce the bug.
-Including pictures can be helpful, but don't just post a picture with no context.*
+Including pictures can be helpful, but don't just post a picture with no context.

-### Other Information
+Delete this text and replace it with your description.*

+#### Additional Information (Optional but Recommended)

 - What web browser are you using?